 Two months ago, I attended a church meeting that has had me pondering its messages ever since.
-A couple times a year, LDS church members meet together for something called Stake Conference, where all the local LDS congregations meet in two general sessions over a weekend (one on Saturday night, one on Sunday morning) to hear counsel from the leaders who have been called over our area in general.
+A couple times a year, members of The Church of Jesus Christ of Latter-Day Saints meet together for something called Stake Conference, where all the local congregations of the Church meet in two general sessions over a weekend (one on Saturday night, one on Sunday morning) to hear counsel from the leaders who have been called over our area in general.
 I always find these meetings so inspiring, especially as they are tailored to fit our local community’s needs very specifically.

 In this last Stake Conference, we had the privilege of hearing from one of the Seventy (a leadership position that’s basically partly over the whole worldwide church, not necessarily just our area) and his wife.
 From both of them (and from other speakers), I had one message struck into my head over over and over again: